 Being successful for thirty years, in a constantly changing market, with new challenges coming up again and again: how do you do it?
-Today, the iPS’ Directors team consists of Rob Kooijmans and Hans van Burk.
+Today, the iPS’ Directors team consists of Rob Kooijmans, Hans van Burk and Patrick Mans.
 They lead the company with great passion.
 A candid conversation about the power of iPS.

 Both men spend time abroad regularly, visiting iPS branches worldwide, but also shaping partnerships with current and new clients.
 At the company headquarters in Capelle aan den IJssel, there is time for an encounter and a stroll.